Home Guides Materials & Finishes Guide for Indian Homes

 Laminates

 Laminates are the most common shutter material in Indian modular furniture.
-A laminate is a printed surface (wood grain, solid colour, abstract) bonded to a thin sheet and adhered to the plywood substrate.
-Quality varies significantly.
-Look for: minimum 1mm thickness (cheaper ones are 0.7-0.8mm and chip more easily), scratch-resistance rating above 3N (Newton), and surface texture that matches the aesthetic you want (matte laminates hide fingerprints better than glossy).
+Look for: minimum 1mm thickness, scratch-resistance rating above 3N, and surface texture that suits the aesthetic (matte laminates hide fingerprints better than glossy).

 Veneer — Real Wood for a Premium Feel

-Veneer is a thin slice (0.5-1mm) of actual wood applied over a plywood or MDF substrate.
-It looks and feels like real wood because it is real wood.
-The warmth and grain variation veneer brings to a space is something no laminate can fully replicate.
-Suitable for: master bedroom wardrobe panels, living room TV wall, study shelving.
-Requires oil treatment every 1-2 years and is not recommended for kitchens or bathrooms.
+Veneer is a thin slice (0.5-1mm) of actual wood applied over a plywood substrate.
+The warmth and grain variation veneer brings is something no laminate can fully replicate.
+Suitable for master bedroom wardrobes, TV walls, study shelving.
+Requires oil treatment every 1-2 years.
+Not recommended for kitchens or bathrooms.

 Stone & Surface Materials